-In 1913, the Chichester Union established a children's cottage home in a house known as the Lavant Home, on Trumley Road, Lavant.
+In 1913, the Incorporation established a children's cottage home in a house known as the Lavant Home, on Trumley Road, Lavant.
 The property had previously been a home for orphan girls.
 In 1924, the home could accommodate 20 children, with John Williams as its Superintendent.
 The property is now a private residence.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.